24 of the Best Gardening Books for Beginners in 2023

 Well, everything except the instant-dry nail polish!

-What makes this list of gardening books different?
+What makes this list of books on gardening for beginners different?

 This isn’t a compilation of other people’s reviews of gardening books, like other lists you may come across online.

 I’m pretty obsessed with gardening books and have read hundreds of them.

 I own and have read (and have used) all the books on this list.

 And I have high standards for what makes it onto this list.
 There are plenty of so-so gardening books out there, but you won’t find them here!

 A gardening library filled with quality gardening books will improve your gardening skills no matter how long you’ve been gardening.